geojobueno/Internship/README.md

 ## Scripts
 Scripts for personal and professional purposes, generally automated solutions and solving problems.
 (Be mind to update paths and functions)

+## tools_car
+Module to support a company project.
+It has function and classes to generate and fix drainage vectors, creating of grids, and other similar tasks.

 *I believe in a Open Source world*